Aggelos561/Data-Transfer-Server-Client/README.md

 ## Getting Started

-To compile the entire project (both Server and Client), execute the following command in the `./code/` directory:
+To compile the entire project (both Server and Client), execute the following command in root project directory:

 ```bash
 make all
 ```

-To compile only the Server, navigate to the `./code/server/` directory and run:
+To compile only the Server, navigate to the `./server/` directory and run:

 ```bash
 make server
 ```

-To compile only the Client, navigate to the `./code/client/` directory and run:
+To compile only the Client, navigate to the `./client/` directory and run:

 ```bash
 make client